Close

 Miss Mary Mack

-This popular clapping game is known the world over and features easy-to-learn rhymes, a great rhythm to clap to, and other fun elements.
+This popular clapping game is known around the world and features easy-to-learn rhymes, a great rhythm to clap to, and other fun elements.
 Kids will love letting their imaginations run wild as they chant the catchy lyrics—and when they get to the end of the song, they can keep the game going by coming up with as many new lines as they can!

 Miss Mary Mac, Mac, Mac